Beyond-jQuery/book/manuscript/data.md

 ## Why would you want to attach data to elements?

 Especially in modern web applications, there is a real need to tie data to the elements on a page.
 In this section, we will explore common reasons for attaching custom data to your markup, and how this is commonly accomplished at a high level.
-You will see that there are at least four reasons why you may find it useful to track data alongside your elements.
+You will see that there are many reasons why you may find it useful to track data alongside your elements.

 ### Tracking state